rootstudiohq/dolphin-hq/README.md

 ## API Keys

 Dolphin requires API keys to access the translation services.
-You can get them from your dashboard on [dolphin website](https://dolphin.userconnect.us).
+You can get them from your dashboard on [dolphin website](https://dolphin.rootstudio.io).

 **Be care, this is not openai key.
-During beta stage, you need request for api access by contacting hi@userconnect.us.**
+During beta stage, you need request for api access by contacting hi@rootstudio.io**

 Set the API keys as environment variables: